DragonBox/uplift-documentation/source/howto/uplifting_packages.rst

 It is good to test your package before making it available to others.
 You might want to use a `local repository<add_local_repository>` to test it before placing it in a `shared repository<add_repository>`.

-Another good practice is to follow the tips on how to `maintain your module<maintain_modules>`.
+Another good practice is to follow the tips on how to `maintain your module<recommendation-maintain-module>`.